ITRS-Group/cordial/tools/geneos/USAGE.md

 * `--port N`/`-p N` can be used to override the automatically allocated listening port for the new instance.

 * A number of options allow you to influence the creation of default configuration files, which is particularly important for Gateways, Self-Announcing and Floating Netprobes.
-Please see the component documentation (⚠️not finished!) from [`geneos help gateway`🔗](/tools/geneos/docs/geneos_gateway.md), [`geneos help san`🔗](/tools/geneos/docs/geneos_san.md) and [`geneos help floating`🔗](/tools/geneos/docs/geneos_floating.md) for more detailed information.
+Please see the component documentation (⚠️not yet complete!) from [`geneos help gateway`🔗](/tools/geneos/docs/geneos_gateway.md), [`geneos help san`🔗](/tools/geneos/docs/geneos_san.md) and [`geneos help floating`🔗](/tools/geneos/docs/geneos_floating.md) for more detailed information.

 ### `geneos deploy`